Tick Borne Illnesses in Michigan (E2765)

 Dermacentor albipictus is common on deer and elk in northern Michigan.
 Hunters may find these ticks on animals they have shot, when the animals are being field dressed or when they are at slaughter or being processed for taxidermy purposes.
 They are uncommon on people and not known to transmit disease.

-Black Legged tick Ixodes scapularis This tick has been identified as harboring and transmitting bacteria responsible for Lyme disease and Ehrlichiosis.
+The Black Legged tick (Ixodes scapularis) has been identified as harboring and transmitting bacteria responsible for Lyme disease and Ehrlichiosis.

 Amblyomma americanum has been identified as harboring the bacteria causing Ehrlichiosis, RMSF, and Tularemia.